nkosanamolefe/excel/HealthMax/README.md

 1. Market Performance:

-    - HealthMax grew by 4% in 2020, reversing a decline seen in 2019.
+    - HealthMax grew by 4% in 2020, reversing a decline of -5% seen in 2019.
 Its brand Shinez drove this growth with a 7.7% increase, offsetting earlier losses.

     - The shampoo category generated over $98 million in revenue from April 2022 to March 2023.